 Figure 3.
 Reported harvest and escapement for Klag Lake Sockeye Salmon, 2001-2019.

-Redoubt Lake - The Forest Service operates the Redoubt Lake weir which is scheduled to be operational in mid-June.
-In 2019, an estimated 59,917 Sockeye Salmon passed through the weir into Redoubt Lake and about 11,000 were harvested.
+Redoubt Lake - The Forest Service operates the Redoubt Lake weir which was operational as of June 13.
+As of June 21, 21 sockeye have been counted.
+In 2019, an estimated 59,917 sockeye passed through the weir into Redoubt Lake and about 11,000 were harvested.
 On July 3, in accordance with the Redoubt Lake Management Plan, the individual/household subsistence sockeye possession limit was set at 25 and the individual/household subsistence sockeye annual limit was set at 100.
 Almost 30,000 sockeye were harvested in commercial fishery openings throughout the season.